Use the Editor

 Add Mathematical Notation

-There are two ways to use LaTeX syntax in MathJax:
+There are four ways to use LaTeX syntax with our native MathJax solution:

 Shortcode syntax: